-Research on environmental risk factors is less well developed.
-An Institute of Medicine workshop held in 2007 summarized what is known and what is needed in this field (Institute of Medicine of the National Academies, 2007).
-Numerous epidemiological studies have found no relationship between ASD and vaccines containing the mercury based preservative, thimerosal (Immunization Safety Review Committee, 2004).
-Some parents, however, remain concerned that ASD is linked or caused by vaccination.
 In addition, a number of other environmental agents are being explored through research that are known or suspected to influence early development of the brain and nervous system.
-Recent studies suggest factors such as paternal age, exposure to infections, hormones, and other biological agents may confer environmental risk.
+Recent studies suggest factors such as parental age, exposure to infections, toxins, and other biological agents may confer environmental risk.
 These findings require further investigation and testing, some of which is ongoing through the CADDRE Program, the Norwegian cohort study, the CHARGE study, and the Children's Centers for Environmental Health and Disease Prevention supported by NIEHS and the Environmental Protection Agency (EPA).

-Most scientists believe that risk factors for ASD are both genetic and environmental.
-However, few studies have ruled in or ruled out specific environmental factors.
+Although most scientists believe that risk factors for ASD are both genetic and environmental, there is considerable debate about whether potential environmental causes, genetic precursors, or interactions between genes and environmental factors should be the highest priority for research aimed at identifying the causes of ASD.
+To date, few studies have ruled in or ruled out specific environmental factors.
 While there are reports of associations of ASD with exposure to medications or toxicants prenatally, and to infections after birth, it is still not known whether any specific factor is necessary or sufficient to cause ASD.
+Similar to other disease areas, advancing research on the potential role of environmental factors requires resources and the attraction of scientific expertise.

-Hampering these efforts is a lack of consensus in the research community about how to define the environment, as well as the best approach for staging studies to examine environmental factors.
-Some researchers believe that it is important to study a large number of exposures, or classes of exposure, that are known to affect brain development.
+Bringing this to bear on autism will help focus the environmental factors to study, as well as the best approach for staging studies to examine environmental factors, interaction between factors, and between individual susceptibility and various environmental factors.

+For example, some researchers believe that it is important to study a large number of exposures, or classes of exposure, that are known to affect brain development.
 Others support more tightly focused studies of one exposure or a limited number of exposures, with greatest biologic plausibility for interacting with known or suspected biologic or genetic ASD risk factors.
 In addition, it is also important to design studies that assess environmental exposure during the most relevant exposure windows: pregnancy and early development.
+In doing this research, it will be important for the field to develop sound standards for identifying and claiming that environmental factors contribute to ASD, as it would be for genetics.